Dual Teacher-Student Learning for Semi-supervised Medical Image Segmentation: Experiments

+However, considering the unlabeled loss $\mathcal{L}^{u}$ consists solely of $\mathcal{L}_{\mathrm{pace}}$ and dominates the overall training objective in SSMIS, we found the relative ratio between $\alpha$ and $\beta$ to be more critical than their absolute values.
+To provide a clear analysis, we adopted a standard tuning strategy by fixing one hyperparameter while varying the other.

+As shown in \Cref{tab:alpha}, with $\beta=0.05$ fixed, the results demonstrate that the optimal choice for $\alpha$ is around $1.00$ for the 2D datasets (ACDC, PROMISE12) and $0.10$ for the 3D datasets (LA, Pancreas-NIH).

-\textbf{Optimization of $\omega$ during the EMA process:} In the MT framework, the weights of the teacher model are updated via the EMA of the student model's weights, making the teacher a temporally smoothed and lagged version of the student.
-From the perspective of self-paced learning regulated by a temporally lagged model, the update factor $\omega$ in \cref{eqn:EMA} may play a critical role in controlling the learning pace.
+\textbf{Optimization of $\omega$ of the EMA process.} In the MT framework, the weights of the teacher model are updated via the EMA of the student model's weights as defined in \Cref{eqn:EMA}, making the teacher a temporally smoothed version of the student.
+The update factor $\omega$ controls this temporal smoothing, and we hypothesized it might be critical for regulating the learning pace.

-To investigate this effect, we conducted experiments with different $\omega$ values ranging from 0.90 to 0.99.
-The results, presented in \cref{tab:omega}, show that the model achieves optimal performance when $\omega$ is set to 0.95.
-However, the performance variation across different $\omega$ values is minimal within the DTSL framework.
-These experiments were conducted on the ACDC dataset using 10\% labeled samples.
+To investigate this effect, we conducted experiments on the ACDC 10\% dataset, varying $\omega$ from $0.90$ to $0.99$.
+The results, presented in \Cref{tab:omega}, show that while optimal performance was achieved at $\omega=0.95$, the overall performance variation across the tested range is minimal.
+This suggests that the DTSL framework is robust to the specific choice of $\omega$.

-\textbf{Results on alternative network architectures:} To explore the impact of using different network architectures for the two groups of models in DTSL, we conducted experiments with various architecture combinations: U-Net/ResU-Net (default), U-Net/Swin-Unet~\cite{cao2022swin}, and ResU-Net/Swin-Unet.
-The results of these comparisons, presented in \cref{tab:structure}, are based on experiments using 10\% labeled samples from the ACDC dataset.
-As shown in \cref{tab:structure}, the default U-Net/ResU-Net configuration outperforms the alternative combinations.

-\textbf{Optimization of $\kappa$ for different datasets:} $\kappa$ represents the threshold used to determine consistency regions based on JS divergence.
-In the main text, we optimized the threshold selection on the ACDC dataset.
-Here, we further present results on additional datasets, including the ACDC dataset with 5\% labeled samples, LA dataset with 20\% labeled samples, Promise12 dataset with 5\% labeled samples, and Pancreas-NIH dataset with 10\% labeled samples.
-The corresponding results are presented in \cref{tab:lambda-acdc5,tab:lambda-la,tab:lambda-pancreas,tab:lambda-promise}.

-As shown in \cref{tab:lambda-acdc5,tab:lambda-la,tab:lambda-pancreas,tab:lambda-promise}, the optimal value of the hyperparameter $\kappa$ consistently lies around 0.1 across all four datasets when using the commonly used proportion of labeled samples.